Strong Customer Authentication (SCA)

-Strong Customer Authentication is an extra security step that is being introduced to help further reduce fraud.
-With increasing amounts of purchases being made online, these new rules will provide the extra protections necessary to ensure that customers are safe when purchasing online and their money better protected.
+Strong Customer Authentication is an extra security step being introduced by law, to help further reduce fraud.
+With more and more online purchases being made, these new rules will provide extra protection for you and your money when making online purchases.

-Be ready for the changes by making sure your contact details are correct and up to date.
+You can also use the App to make sure your contact details are correct and up to date.
 If they are not you can call our friendly Customer Services team on 0333 099 3000* to update them.

 As always, remember to Take Five and stop to think.
 Criminals are experts at impersonating people, organisations and the police.
 They spend hours researching you for their scams, hoping you’ll let your guard down for just a moment.